 Performing/ Entertainment musicians provide entertainment and are not clinically trained to provide music therapy or address clinical goals.
+They provide a product in the form of music performance to an audience.
 Performing/ Entertainment musicians may or may not provide client preferred music.

 We have a musician that comes by my child's room in the hospital.
 Is that music therapy?